Draakan/dockerRabbitNodePlayground/README.md

 # docker-rabbitmq-node-playground

-> A playground for Docker with RabbitMQ and Node.
+> A playground for Docker with RabbitMQ and Node (with web-stomp)

 # Development